allentown521/saladict-desktop-docs/vitepress/en/docs/invoke.md

 ### SnipDo (Windows)

 1. Download and install SnipDo in the [Microsoft Store](https://apps.microsoft.com/store/detail/snipdo/9NPZ2TVKJVT7)
-2. Download the SnipDo extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.pbar)
+2. Download the SnipDo extension of Saladict from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.pbar)
 3. Double click the downloaded file to install it.
-4. Selection some text, you can see the pot icon in the upper right corner of the selection, click the icon to translate.
+4. Selection some text, you can see the Saladict icon in the upper right corner of the selection, click the icon to translate.

 ### PopClip (MacOS)

 1. Download and install PopClip in the [App Store](https://apps.apple.com/us/app/popclip/id445189367?mt=12)
-2. Download the PopClip extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.popclipextz)
+2. Download the PopClip extension of Saladict from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.popclipextz)
 3. Double click the downloaded file to install it.
-4. Enable the pot extension in PopClip settings, and then you can translate by selecting text.
+4. Enable the Saladict extension in PopClip settings, and then you can translate by selecting text.

 ### Starry (Linux)